Ancona: In the Papal States

-Pope Pius IV commanded the execution and burning of Converso merchants in Ancona for returning to Judaism.
+Pope Paul IV commanded the execution and burning of Converso merchants in Ancona for returning to Judaism.
 Later, Ancona, along with Rome and Avignon in southern France, was one of the three cities in the Papal States where Jews were permitted to remain after Pope Pius V ordered their banishment in 1569.
-They lived in the ghetto that had been established in Ancona in 1555.
+They lived in the ghetto that had been established in Ancona in 1556.

+From the Reformation to the Napoleonic invasions, the city was effectively governed by a civic nobility, an urban patriciate that enjoyed broad jurisdictional autonomy over local justice and administration.

 In 1733, Pope Clement XII extended the quay, and an inferior imitation of Trajan's arch was set up; he also erected the Lazzaretto of Ancona at the south end of the harbour, Luigi Vanvitelli being the architect-in-chief.
 The southern quay was built in 1880, and the harbour was protected by forts on the heights.
 From 1797 onwards, when the French took it, it frequently appears in history as an important fortress.

-In 1832 French Expedition to Ancona occupied the city, remaining until 1838 when they and the Austrians in Bologna mutually agreed to withdraw.
+In 1832, French Expedition to Ancona occupied the city, remaining until 1838 when they and the Austrians in Bologna mutually agreed to withdraw.